 - Neglecting beneficiaries and titling.
 Fix: review after every major life event.

-Why Work With Correct Capital for Retirement Financial Planning in Anaheim, CA
+What Makes Correct Capital the Right Choice for Retirement Financial Planning in Anaheim, CA

 - Holistic planning: more than just investments.
 We deliver integrated strategies covering tax planning, estate & legacy design, healthcare considerations, and income projections — all aligned with your life goals.